mohammedfajer/notes/docs/GAP5005 Games Hardware Development/tutorial-unity/week2/ws4.md

 ### Getting Set Up

-We are going to use the same environment for our shooting mechanic, so before we go ahead and put objects in place, we're going to disable our **Player** GameObject which we sued in the previous task; to do this, select the object you want to disable in the Hierarchy Panel, look over to the Inspector Panel and use this check-box:
+We are going to use the same environment for our shooting mechanic, so before we go ahead and put objects in place, we're going to disable our **Player** GameObject which we used in the previous task; to do this, select the object you want to disable in the Hierarchy Panel, look over to the Inspector Panel and use this check-box:

 <div class="image-container">
 <img src={W2_PLAYER_TOGGLE} width={"30%"} alt="Player Toggle On/Off" />
 </div>

 Make sure it's toggled off.
 Once that is done, we are ready to build an environment for our shooting mechanic.